Shynixn/MCCoroutine/docs/wiki/docs/newplugin.md

-# Creating a new Plugin
+# Creating a new plugin

 This guide deals with an example where a new plugin is developed from scratch using MCCoroutine to handle asynchronous and synchronous code.
 MCCoroutine can be easily integrated into existing plugins but this guide only deals with a new